vortexint/MythicAI/README.md

 ~~Download the <a href="https://github.com/vortexdevsoftware/MythicAI/releases">latest release</a> for your platform.~~ _The software is currently in its early stages and is not yet available for download.
 Please check back later._

-## Build from source
+## Build from Source
 Pre-requisites:<br>
 1. <a href="https://git-scm.com/"><img src="https://git-scm.com/images/logos/downloads/Git-Icon-1788C.svg" height="25"> Git</a><br>
 2. <a href="https://www.python.org/downloads/windows/"><img src="https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/files/python-logo-only.svg" align="center" height="25"> Python 3.10</a><br>
 3. <a href="https://www.rust-lang.org/"><img src="https://upload.wikimedia.org/wikipedia/commons/d/d5/Rust_programming_language_black_logo.svg" height="25"><img src="https://foundation.rust-lang.org/img/cargo.png" height="25"> Rust + Cargo</a><br>
 4. <a href="https://tauri.app/">Tauri</a> - <sub>Please check the [tauri prerequisites guide](https://tauri.app/v1/guides/getting-started/prerequisites/) for your system</sub>

-### Clone the repository
+### Clone the Repository
 ```shell
 $ git clone https://github.com/vortexdevsoftware/MythicAI.git
 $ cd MythicAI
 $ git submodule update --init --recursive
 ```
-### Install the dependencies
+### Install the Dependencies
 ```shell
 $ npm install
 ```
-### Build/Test
+### Test
 ```shell
 $ npm run dev
 ```
-...
-To build:
+### Build
 ```shell
 $ npm run tauri build
 ```

 ## Usage
 MythicAI does not need any pre-configuration before initialization, simply run the executable for your system.
 > Please be aware that this is in its early stages and may not work on all systems.
-If the software is not functioning correctly on your system, kindly open and report an issue...
+If the software is not functioning correctly on your system, kindly open and report the issue.

 ## Get Involved
 We are constantly improving and expanding our features.
 We warmly welcome contributions from individuals such as you, who can bring fresh ideas and perspectives to the table.
 Your input, be it through suggestions, or code contribution is priceless to us!